 Scoliosis Screening

 There was a time when regular scoliosis screening was offered in schools across the country, but that has since changed due to cost and reliability concerns.
+The forward bending test plays a significant role in school screenings, often combined with other tests to improve early detection.
 The policies regarding school scoliosis-screening programs now differ from state to state, with some offering it and others not.

 While there has been some uncertainty over the effectiveness of school scoliosis-screening programs and its effect on curve magnitude at time of presentation, we do know that, on an individual basis, scoliosis screening and testing can help lead to early diagnosis and treatment.